Enter or edit measures for a recipe or sub recipe

 Now, when you enter this recipe or sub recipe into another recipe or sub recipe, the imported measures are listed for you to select from.

-To provide volume measures for a liquid recipe or sub recipe, such as millilitres and litres, you need to provide specific gravity information (volume conversion factor) – that is, how much does a particular volume of the liquid recipe or sub recipe weigh?
+To provide volumetric measures for a liquid recipe or sub recipe, such as millilitres and litres, you need to provide specific gravity information (the volume conversion factor).

-Now, when you enter this recipe or sub recipe into another recipe or sub recipe as an ingredient, the volume measures are listed for you to select from.
+Now, when you enter this recipe or sub recipe into another recipe or sub recipe as an ingredient, the volumetric measures are listed for you to select from.

 Tips

-• To delete a common measure, on the measure row, click Delete, then Confirm.
+• To delete a common measure, on the measure row, select the checkbox and click Delete.

 Was this article helpful?